gioblu/NPC-Forge/README.md

 ## NPC-Forge

 NPC-Forge is a framework for building conversational agents with distinct personalities, multi-turn context, sentiment analysis, and tool-call support.
-NPCs run on the CPU (web browser or OS) without relying on machine learning or LLMs.
+NPCs run on the CPU (web browser or OS) without relying on machine learning or LLMs even on obsolete hardware.

-I am developing NPC-Forge with the conviction that democratic and sustainable use of Artificial Intelligence can be achieved with **deterministic designs**, driven by a set of curated and tested open-source [datasets](npcs/termy/dataset) crafted by the community.

 Instead of praying for a model to do the right thing, you can now use NPC-Forge to quickly build a deterministic agent and hook it up to your favourite workflow, API or harness.